Silicon vs Silica vs Silicone

 Silica has multiple uses across various industries.
 It is used to produce glass and silica beads for applications in chromatography.
 The chemical also has applications in structural materials and as electrical insulators in microelectronics.
 In addition, it is a compound found in the pharmaceutical and food industries.

 It is important to note that inhalation of crystalline silica can be toxic to humans, causing severe lung inflammation, bronchitis, silicosis, systemic and lung cancer, and systemic autoimmune diseases like rheumatoid arthritis and lupus.
 Crystalline silica is commonly found in many industrial products at construction sites, such as glass, bricks, and artificial stone.
 Silica is also a functional filler in paints, plastics, and rubber.
 Silica sand finds use in water filtration and agriculture.
 It is also used to construct and maintain various sports and leisure facilities.

 How is Silica Gel Made?

-The more precise term to define silicone is polymerized siloxanes.
-It has a backbone chain consisting of an inorganic silicon-oxygen atom bond (⋯–Si–O–Si–O–Si–O–⋯).
-Each silicon centre has two organic groups attached to it.
-These organic groups are commonly methyl.
-The materials can either be polymeric or cyclic.
-You can synthesize silicone with various compositions and properties by varying the backbone chain length, crosslinking, and side groups.
-Silicones come in a variety of consistencies, from gel to liquid to hard plastic to rubber.
-Linear PDMS or polydimethylsiloxane, which is silicone oil, is the most common of siloxane.
-Do you know the second largest silicone material group is silicone resins based?
-The formulation is due to cage-like and branched oligosiloxanes.
+A more precise term to define silicone is polymerised siloxanes, which have a backbone chain of an inorganic silicon-oxygen atom bond (⋯–Si–O–Si–O–Si–O–⋯).
+Each silicon centre has two organic groups attached to it, commonly methyl.
+These materials can exist in either polymeric or cyclic forms.
+Variations in the backbone chain length, crosslinking, and side groups allow the synthesis of silicones with different compositions and properties.
+Silicones are available in various consistencies, including gel, liquid, hard plastic, and rubber.
+The most common siloxane is linear PDMS, or polydimethylsiloxane, which is silicone oil.
+Based on Wikipedia, the second-largest silicone material group is silicone resins, formulated from cage-like and branched oligosiloxanes.